Shatha3004/verification-app/README.md

-I created a staff verification application with Django database verification on flutlab.
+Today I created a staff verification application with Django database verification on flutlab.